-Many children of the 1970/80s will have The Muppets deeply embedded in their hearts.
-Their presence felt through TV, movies, music and theatre over the course the decades proceeding the mid-1970s.
-However, Jim Henson’s dysfunctional family of foam have of course been around far longer than a mere 45 years.
-With many early versions of the gang appearing from 1955 to 1961.
-Including regular appearances on Sesame Street from 1969, where Kermit the roving reporter was born.
-However, for many, the birth of The Muppets as we now know them came in 1976.
-When British TV mogul Lew Grade gave Jim Henson the opportunity to develop a brand new TV series; The Muppet Show.
+Many children of the 1970s/80s will have The Muppets deeply embedded in their hearts.
+Their presence felt through TV, movies, music and theatre over the decades proceeding the 1970s.
+Of course, Jim Henson’s dysfunctional family of foam have been around far longer than a mere 45 years.
+Many early versions of the gang appearing from 1955 to 1961, including regular appearances on Sesame Street from 1969, where Kermit, the roving reporter, was born.
+However, for many, the birth of The Muppets as we now know them came in 1976 when British TV mogul Lew Grade allowed Jim Henson to develop a brand new TV series, The Muppet Show.
 The format and vision of the show having been turned down by every major American TV studio.
 Before Grade gave it the green light as part of his thriving ATV network on ITV.

-Based at Elstree Studios, the home of Star Wars and Indiana Jones, Jim Henson found a creative home in the U.K. His vision for the Muppet Show embraced by the best British puppeteers, special effects gurus and filmmakers.
-Giving birth to what would ultimately become the Muppet family.
-A group of creative entrepreneurs who would go onto design creatures for Harry Potter, The Dark Crystal, Labyrinth and many more.
-All led by the genius of Jim Henson, and his passionate belief in family, shared ownership and imagination.
+Based at Elstree Studios, the home of Star Wars and Indiana Jones, Jim Henson found a creative home in the U.K., his vision embraced by the best global puppeteers, special effects gurus and filmmakers.
+Giving birth to what would ultimately become the Muppet family, a group of creative entrepreneurs who would design creatures for Harry Potter, The Dark Crystal, Labyrinth and more.
+All led by Jim Henson’s genius, and his passionate belief in family, shared ownership and imagination.

 By 1978 with The Muppet Show reaching substantial international audiences, Henson’s band of misfits were ready for the big screen.
 Their first appearance set for the summer of 1979 in The Muppet Movie.
-Its release coming just two seasons before the final Muppet Show.
-But one question remained in how The Muppets could secure the transition from the small to the big screen.
-As they left behind the safety of the variety theatre and entered the human world.
-Thankfully, Henson and the Muppet family knew exactly what to do, in combining comedy with practical effects and music.
+Its release coming just two seasons before the Muppet Show came to a close.
+But one question remained, How could The Muppets transition from the small to the big screen?.
+And what risks were posed by leaving the safety of the variety theatre and entering the human world?
+Thankfully, Henson and the Muppet family knew exactly what to do in combining comedy with practical effects and music.
 Creating a rainbow connection that to this day sings with joy, hope and friendship.

 The Muppet Movie (1979)